-Here we use a unique long-term data set, collected over 50 years (Mountford et al. 1999; Mountford & Peterken 2003; Martin et al. 2015) in a temperate forest ecosystem in southern England that has undergone partial stand dieback in recent decades.
+Here we use a unique long-term data set, collected over 50 years (Mountford et al. 1999; Mountford & Peterken 2003; Martin et al. 2015) in a temperate forest ecosystem in southern England, which has undergone partial stand dieback in recent decades.
 Using statistical models we investigate correlates of tree mortality and recruitment, both of which include potential feedback mechanisms.
 We then use results from these models and information from the scientific literature to produce an individual based model to test the effects of identified feedbacks on forest structure.
 Specifically, our aims are:

-To test the factors that influenced seedling and sapling density
+To test the factors that influenced seedling and sapling density.

-To test the influence of tree size, growth rate, proximity of dead trees and soil characteristics on mature tree mortality
+To test the influence of tree size, growth rate, proximity of dead trees and soil characteristics on mature tree mortality.

-Test the influence of feedbacks identified in statistical models on forest structure using an individual based model
+To test the influence of feedbacks identified in statistical models on forest structure using an individual based model.

 Methods (aim for 1500 words, currently 2120)